frak/LightScythe/README.md

 As I didn't want to get involved with wiring buttons directly to the GPIO pins on my Pi and it seemed that for images to be selected some form of display would be needed, I opted for the [Adafruit 16x2 LCD plate with built in buttons][ada].
-Assembly was simple but does require a certain level of dexterity with a soldering iron as there are many pins in a row that need to be soldered precisely.
+Assembly was simple but it does require a certain level of dexterity with a soldering iron as there are many pins in a row that need to be soldered precisely.

-Of course, for the strip I used 2 metres of the [Adafruit Digital LED Strip][ada2], which I took delivery of today - so I guess the next step for this is making the scythe itself.
+Of course, for the strip I used 2 metres of the [Adafruit Digital LED Strip][ada2], so I guess the next step for this is making the scythe itself.
 Oh, I do so love making things &lt;/sarcasm&gt;

 But the star of the show is the [Raspberry Pi][rpi] - I have done and intend to do so many things with this device.
 I run Raspbian, and for any of this to work you need to enable I2C